bravecorvus/TuringMachine/README.md

 | source/  | Specifically the C++ Implementation of the Turing Machine and the Web based GUI written in Golang, HTML5, CSS, Angular.js, which comprise the web server. |

+---
+## Tools
+Angular.js, C++, Golang
+---
+## Description

 This is the final project for St. Olaf CS333 Theory of Computation which consists of creating a full GUI implementation for a Turing Machine.

-## Implementation

-### Tools
-Angular.js, C++, Golang

-### Description

 There are 3 parts to this Turing Machine implementation.